hawleyfarm/hawleyfarm.github.com/content/info/covid-19.md

 With that in mind, there are a few changes that we have had to put in place to allow us more time to clean and sanitise the properties for your stay to ensure the health and safety of us all.

-Following these changes, the AA and VisitEngland have granted us certificates confirming that we are _Covid Secure_:
+Following these changes, the AA and Visit England have granted us certificates confirming that we are _Covid Secure_:

 * The AA: ["Covid-19 Confident"](/images/uploads/covid_confident_certificate.pdf)
 * Visit England: ["We're good to go"](/images/uploads/we-re-good-to-go-certificate.pdf)